You are in THE STRATEGY ZONE.

 9.2 Strategy and outcome thinking

-A more useful model is the Outcome model.
+As I suggested, a more useful model is the Outcome model.
 The proper version of the input-output-outcome model clearly distinguishes between strategy inside and the model of change for the outside world.
 Our clients find that outcome thinking combined with our is especially helpful in pulling out these two aspects and ensuring they are connected.

 One important part is the model of change: What is the model if change internally?
 What is the model of how the organisation will change the outside world for the customers of beneficiaries?